USCbiostats/GxEScanR/cran-comments.md

 There was a type-casting issue in the C++ code that only appears when using the solaris compiler.
 A type-cast has been added that will address the issue.
 No other code was modified.
-The NEWS.md file was modified to indicate the update.
+The release number was updated and the NEWS.md file was modified to indicate the update.

 ## Comments from first submission